REPORTING STUDENT ABSENCE

 - Reason for absence

-If you fail to inform us by 8:30am, your child will be marked absent during electronic registration at 8:40am and you will receive a call from your child's House Manager.
+If you fail to inform us by 8:30am, your child will be marked absent during electronic registration at 8:30am and you will receive an InTouch message from your child's Pastoral Manager.
 If your child’s absences are not reported it will be marked as unauthorised.

 Attendance and Punctuality expectations

 Logically if students are absent, they are not learning and are therefore potentially allowing their grades to suffer.
 This is important no matter which year group they are in.
-The process of education is life-long - we build on what we already know and therefore, absence from school can damage their future.
-Each year there are 190 school days which leaves 175 days for holidays, shopping, birthday treats and non-urgent medical and dental appointments.
-Therefore the school is very unlikely to authorise absence for these reasons.
+The process of education is life-long- we build on what we already know and therefore, absence from school can damage their future.
+Each year there are 190 school days which leaves 175 days for holidays, shopping, birthday celebrations and non-urgent medical and dental appointments.
+Therefore, the school is very unlikely to authorise absence for these reasons.